IdentityBlockchain/.github/profile/README.md

-IdentityBlockchain is based on using state certified identities (eIDs 1) to establish blockchain identities, and a concensus protocol called Proof of Identity (POI).
+IdentityBlockchain is based on using state certified electronic identities (eIDs) to establish blockchain identities, and a concensus protocol called Proof of Identity (POI).